And Just Like That… Features Carrie’s Signature Looks — & Brands From Instagram

 For the series — out on HBO Max now — Rogers and Santiago cemented a new style for the lead characters — Cynthia Nixon and Kristin Davis joined Parker — now in their 50s while unearthing memorable pieces from the show’s original run.
 “Even though time has passed, they’re still the people that they were,” says Santiago.

-Rogers and Santiago remained true to Bradshaw’s love of eclecticism, styling her in a draped, blue Aquazzura dress for one scene and a menswear-inspired 1997 Jean Paul Gaultier suit the next.
+Rogers and Santiago remained true to Bradshaw’s love of eclecticism, styling her in a draped, blue Norma Kamali dress with Aquazzura shoes for one scene and a menswear-inspired 1997 Jean Paul Gaultier suit the next.
 They also made sure to include the character's signature looks, including the Fendi “baguette” bag, which got stolen in Season 3 of the original show; the Manolo Blahnik blue "Hangisi" pumps that Mr. Big used to propose to her in the first Sex and the City movie; a pair of Miu Miu platform pumps from Season 6's Wall Street opening scene; and a blue flower pin from her Bill Kelley days.
 But it was one particular accessory — a feather, bird-like fascinator — that generated the most buzz.
 “I knew that was going to wig everybody out,” says Rogers.
 Some even speculated that it was a nod to her almost-wedding outfit in the first SATC movie, and therefore a sign that Bradshaw and Mr. Big were divorcing.

 Advertisement